PaoyangLab/Methylation_Analysis/README.md

 The output consists of all, hyper, and hypo DMRs as text files.
 Here, we found **3,282 DMRs** in CG methylation between the wt and met1 groups.

 ### 3.3 Data visualization
 #### 3.3.1	Genome browser

 ![IGV_tutorial 1.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/IGV_tutorial.png)

 1. Download and activate the IGV Desktop application according to the operat-ing system.
 This application supports operating systems includ-ing MacOS, Windows, and Linux.
 2. Select the reference genome from the dropdown list.
 Here, we chose A. thali-ana (TAIR10) as a reference genome.
 Additional reference genomes can be downloaded by clicking More or can be loaded from the local path (in FASTA format).
-3. Convert the file from the WIG file to the suggested track formats, BigWig or TDF files, by running IGVtools (Click Tools>Run IGVtools).
+3. Convert the file from the WIG file to the suggested track formats, BigWig or TDF files, by running IGVtools (Click `Tools`>`Run IGVtools`).
-4. Select File>Load from File to load data into the track panel.
+4. Select `File`>`Load from File` to load data into the track panel.
 Right-click the panel to adjust the graphic type or other settings.
 5. Use the dropdown list and search box at the top panel to select the chromo-some and region shown.
-Click +/- on the top panel to zoom in/out.
+Click `+`/`-` on the top panel to zoom in/out.
 Clicking or dragging on the track of the chromosome can also adjust the region shown.
-6. Click File>Save session or File>Save Image to save the visualization result.
+6. Click `File`>`Save session or File`>`Save Image` to save the visualization result.

 ### 3.4 Post-alignment analyses
 MethylC-analyzer provide several post-alignment analyses.
 Here, we implement the enrichment analysis and metagene analysis as example.

 ![methylC_tutorial.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/methylC_tutorial.png)
 #### 3.4.1 Enrichment analysis
 Use the `Fold_Enrichment` command to generate the enrichment result.